Why Wall Panelling Is Ireland’s Hottest Home Interior Trend

+WPC Wall panelling has a diverse range of colours.
 Unlike natural wood, wood plastic composite can be made to meet a much more diverse range of styles and colours.
 Though our WPC wall panelling is available in a variety of traditional wood finishes – including walnut, light and dark oak – it is also available in anthracite, for those with inclinations toward darker palettes, and for use in modern, minimalist Irish homes.

+WPC Wall panels are easier to maintain than wood panels.
 Using natural stone and wood in your home’s interior does, of course, look stunning, but it can be hard to maintain.
 In contrast, WPC Irish wall panelling is built to last, without the arduous upkeep regime which natural materials require.
 Wood plastic composite slat panels are both moisture- and water-resistant, meaning that no matter where in the home you install them, they will not warp, delaminate or swell.